alicemalzac/X-SUNIT/README.md

 # X-SUNIT

-This project has been developed for the *Gocase* backend internship.
-So I would like to thank for the challenge, it really pushed me into learning Ruby on Rails.
-It has made me realize how interesting the language is and how much you can do with it.

 # The code
 We are dealing with an apocalyptical situation, so it is important to keep everything simple.
 In this program we can register a survivor, edit and destroy the register, and mark the survivor as abducted (for the variable to modify, we must have at least 3 "clicks" in the button and we also must report survivors) and see the reports.